kovenant/yii2-seo-components/README.md

 {id}, {category_id} and {alias} will be replaced by the value of the attributes of the current model, that have such names

-{category.alias} will be replaced by relation's value an attribute
+{category.alias} will be replaced by the value of the relation’s attribute

 ````php
     /**